hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/breniac_hardware.rst

 When submitting a job with ``sbatch`` or using ``srun``, you can choose to specify the partition your job is submitted to.
-When the option is omitted, your job is submitted to the default partition (*ivybridge*).
+When the option is omitted, your job is submitted to the default partition (*skylake*).

-For the Hopper nodes, only a single partition is available:
+For the Breniac nodes, only a single partition is available:

 ===========   =========================================================
 Partition     Limits
 ===========   =========================================================
-*ivybridge*   Default.
+*skylake*     Default.
 Maximum wall time of 7 days.
 ===========   =========================================================

 Origin of the name
 ------------------

-Hopper is named after `Grace Hopper <https://en.wikipedia.org/wiki/Grace_Hopper>`_.
+Breniac is named after the decommissioned Tier-1 Breniac cluster.
-Grace Hopper was an American mathematician turned computer scientist and United States Navy rear admiral.
-She worked as a programmer of some of the first computer systems and devised the theory of machine independent programming languages.
-Her work laid at the base of the programming language COBOL.